envelope-zero/backend/docs/upgrading.md

 # Upgrading

 :warning: You cannot skip major versions on upgrades.
-You have to upgrade to at least one release of each major version.
+You have to upgrade to the latest release of each major version before updating to the next major version.

 If upgrades between versions require manual actions, those are described here.

+# to v4.0.0

+1. Upgrade to v3.22.1 before upgrading to v4.0.0
+2. Upgrade to v4.0.0

+For breaking changes, see the release notes

 # to v3.0.0